Stag Creek Ranch

 Location: Located in northwestern Comanche County at an ell corner of Comanche County Road No. 175, the Stag Creek Ranch is located 5 miles west of the town of Sidney, Texas, 9 miles east of the town of May, Texas, and 14.5 miles northwest of Comanche, Texas, approximately 2.5 hours southwest of Dallas, 2 hours southwest of Fort Worth, and 1 hour southeast of Abilene.
 The property is centrally located between and approximately 30 minutes from Lake Proctor and Lake Brownwood.
 Physical Address: CR 175, Sidney, TX 76474.

 History: Just consider for a moment that this land was wild and widely uninhabited by Anglos up until the late 1,800's as this was Comanche Indian territory, as the county is so thusly named.
-Stag Creek is the northeast pasture of a former 1,828 acre ranch known as Indian Hills.
+Stag Creek is the northeast pasture of the 1,828 acre 7 Arrows Ranch.
 Comanche and Kiowa Indians frequented the area, and their presence is clearly evidenced by the collection of arrowheads, spearpoints, and tools found on the property over the years.

 Terrain: There's approximately 200' of elevation change across the ranch with higher elevations on the north and west sides along with a really unique knob hill that is centrally located in the northern half of the property.
 From this hill you have a 360 degrees view of the ranch and surrounding area.
 Near the west side of the ranch you'll find a unique rock outcropping/overhang at the head of a canyon that is sure to be a favorite stop on property tours.
 Tree cover consists of a mix of live oak, post oak, red oak, shin oak, elm, hackberry, redbud, mesquite, and cedar.